Counter-Strike in esports: History

 Valve's decisions have a strong influence on the competitive metagame.
 Decisions such as the removal of old maps and additions of new maps are often met with criticism, as well as changes made to certain weapons' performance characteristics.
 In 2016, Valve was "heavily criticized" for the removal of the map Inferno and its replacement, Nuke, in the competitive map pool.
-The release of CS 1.6 in 2003 saw a contentious nerf of the iconic AWP sniper rifle by increasing its drawtime.
+The release of CS 1.6 in 2003 saw a contentious nerf of the iconic AWP sniper rifle by increasing its draw time.
 This significantly reduced the ability of a player armed with an AWP to simultaneously engage multiple targets.
 The AWP was again the subject of a controversial nerf in 2015 when players' movement speed and acceleration was decreased while the weapon was equipped.
 Valve has also implemented new coaching rules restricting the ability of communication between coaches and players during a match, and altered a 15-year precedent by increasing the duration of each round and bomb timer in 2015.

 By 2014, 25 million copies of the Counter-Strike series were sold.
 The game's fan base remains strong, having reached a new record of 1.4 million concurrent players in March 2023, surpassing the game's previous record of 1.3 million concurrent players in 2020 during the COVID-19 pandemic.

+On November 12, 2023, Perfect World announced the second Counter-Strike 2 Major, set for December 1-15, 2024, in Shanghai, marking the first Major in China.

+Tournament system

+Counter-Strike tournaments can be hosted by any entity, and do not have a single official event organizer (like FIFA in football association, for example).
+The Major Championships, sponsored by Valve and held by different organizers twice a year, are the most prestigious tournaments, although they may not necessarily have the highest prizes.
+Most of the big teams compete, most of the time, in world tournaments that bring together teams from all corners of the world.
+Some of the most notable major tournaments are organized by ESL, such as the Intel Extreme Masters and ESL Pro League, and by Blast, such as the Blast Premier series.
+Tournaments that do not have a worldwide character are usually organized for teams of lower level, serving as qualifiers for the main tournaments.

+Teams rankings are published by HLTV and ESL, who use various criteria to determine the best ranked teams from the most recent tournaments.
+Until 2025, these rankings were then used by some tournament organizers to directly invite teams, depending on their rank.

+Valve tournament system (from 2025)

+In 2023, Valve announced that starting in 2025, only the official Valve ranking system, known as the Valve Regional Standings (VRS), could be used to generate invitations, done to combat franchised systems like the ESL Pro Tour and BLAST Premier.
+The detailed system, unveiled in 2024, separates all non-Major tournaments into Tier 1, Tier 2, Wildcard and Unranked tournaments.